UNIORG-Solutions/idea-ui5helper/README.md

 ### Things it may be able to do now (experimental):

  - XMLView: Go To Controller
+ - Controller: Go To (XML)View
- - Collapse the controller name in the XMLView
+ - collapse the controller name in XMLViews
  - complete target names in manifest.json